clingen-data-model/allele/source/allele/conceptual/canonical_allele/index.md

 ----------

 identifier:
 CanonicalAlleleIdentifier can only be used for identifiers granted by a canonicalizing authority.
 Historic names, HGVS expressions, and other non-canonical representations of an allele are not appropriate uses of CanonicalAlleleIdentifier.
-For identifiers of this type, see AlleleName.
+For identifiers of this type, see `AlleleName`.

 active:
+Flag indicating whether the `CanonicalAllele` is the currently-canonical `CanonicalAllele`.
+If not, one or more subsequent `CanonicalAllele`s will be in the `replacement` relation.